PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 # Install MISP Server and connect to Watchguard Cytomic Orion EDR
 This is a step by step tutorial to get startet with MISP and Cytomic Orion.<br>
-Based on this [Post](https://www.vanimpe.eu/2020/03/10/integrating-misp-and-cytomic-orion/) which made this possible - Thank you!<br>
+Based on this [Post](https://www.vanimpe.eu/2020/03/10/integrating-misp-and-cytomic-orion/) which made this possible - Thank you!<br><br>
 There are also more Infos for MISP on [vanimpe.eu](https://www.vanimpe.eu/?s=misp&submit=Search).
-Focus of these Infos are only to get a MISP Server running and connect it to Cytomic Orion; not<br>
+Focus of these Infos are only to get a MISP Server running<br>
-how to secure the installation of misp or general security related things.
-There are also some Infos<br> about hardening on the install script pages.
+and connect it to Cytomic Orion; not how to secure the installation of misp or general security related things.<br>
+There are also some Infos about hardening on the install script pages.

 # Main goal & Status
-Main goal of this is to get all relevant IOC data summarized via external feeds into misp and upload these ioc's to cytomic orion - so if - an indicator matches you'll get an notfication and incident in Cytomic Orion.
-This is partially WIP.
+Main goal of this is to get all relevant IOC data summarized via external feeds into misp and upload these IOC's to<br> Cytomic Orion - so if - an indicator matches you'll get an notfication and incident from Cytomic Orion.

 | Info                                                    	| Status                 	|
 |---------------------------------------------------------	|--------------------------	|